1delta-DAO/docs/guide/delegation.md

 The screenshot below illustrates a selection of WETH as collateral, indicating that we intend to interact with a WETH collateral position.

 ![Select](../assets//delegation/select-single.png "Pick the trade!")
-*Selecting a single asset on the collateral side allows us to either withdraw or deposit to the lender*
+*Selecting a single asset on the collateral side allows us to either withdraw or deposit to the lender.*

 By clicking on the prominent blue button, we can now link a swap trade to either a deposit or withdrawal transaction.
 However, it's essential to deposit collateral first before proceeding with any other transaction types that include borrowing.